danielweidman/Suleis/README.md

 ## Acknowledgements
 - FastLEDs library for Arduino
-- @rdegges (https://twitter.com/rdegges) and Okta for accounts and some page layout elements
+- Randall Degges and Okta for account management and some page layout elements